KazanExpress/internal-redirect/readme.md

 * `TITLE` - h1 and page title string
 * `MESSAGE` - message under title
 * `BUTTON` - text on redirect button
+* `PARAM` - name of query parameter from which redirect url should be extracted.
+Default is `redirect`

 ## Usage